San Felipe Yucatan

 - Enjoy a fresh seafood meal at one of the local restaurants.

 - Visit the tourist pier and see what tours are available.
 Tours range in price from about 600-1500 pesos per boat.
 The tours are run by the fisherman’s collective.
-This mean they all share in the profit and it is an added incentive to preserve the natural area.
-Tip: If you want to see the flamingos, it is usualy better to leave from Rio Lagartos because this is the area they are in and your tour will be cheaper.
+This mean they all share in the profit, and it is an added incentive to preserve the natural area.
+Here is an article and video about the tours you can take here in San Felipe.

 What is around San Felipe to see?